 If a landlord collects rent without paying the fee, there are no seller protections.
 Suppose a renter asks PayPal or Venmo to get their money back (for instance, they allege the apartment does not meet code).
-In this case, PayPal or Venmo do not have to offer any protection to the landlord as the seller of a service.
+In this case, PayPal or Venmo do not protect the landlord as the seller of a service.
 They can refund the renter no questions asked and debit the landlord’s account.

 PayPal and Venmo used to allow renters and landlords to transact “as friends” without a service charge.
 They are clamping down on this.
 They now require landlords to disclose their status as a landlord, rather than a friend.
-Also, starting July 20, 2021, venmo has allowed senders to designate that their payment is for goods or services.
-This takes the decision about whether to report out of the landlord’s hands, and will subject landlords automatically to the venmo fee of 1.9% + $0.10 (PayPal’s fee is 2.9%).
+Also, starting July 20, 2021, Venmo has allowed senders to designate that their payment is for goods or services.
+This takes the decision about whether to report out of the landlord’s hands, and will subject landlords automatically to the Venmo fee of 3% (PayPal’s fee is 2.9%).

 If PayPal or Venmo detect that you are transacting rent payments using the free “send money to friends” option, PayPal or Venmo may even suspend your account pending review.

-The 1.9% or 3% fees on rent will add up quickly for rent payments.
-On a $1,000 payment, your Venmo fee will be $19 and your PayPal fee will be $30.
+The 3% fees on rent will add up quickly for rent payments.
+On a $1,000 payment, your PayPal fee will be $29 and your Venmo fee will be $30.
 If you don’t like large transaction costs, using PayPal or Venmo to collect rent is not for you.